Reinoptland/express-jest-supertest-example/README.md

    - Should delete the user
    - Should return 404 if the user doesn't exist
    - Should return 401 unless the body of the request contains an Authorization header: 'Bearer I_AM_A_FAKE_TOKEN'

+## Bonus

+Setup continuous integration (CI) with [Code Ship](https://documentation.codeship.com/basic/quickstart/getting-started/)

+CI's can run your tests when you push to github, or before you deploy.
+Making sure that you and your colleagues don't break the app